-I used Interbase SMP2009 from Codegear running on Slackware Linux and Suse 11, depending on availability.
-I also used Delphi 2007 (RAD Studio Architect) and specifically made heavy use of the the TChart function/widget to draw the graphs.
-The Interbase program is a freely available developer version available to anyone, the Delphi Compiler is also available in a trial version.
+I used Interbase SMP2009 from Codegear/Embarcadero running on Slackware Linux and Suse 11, depending on availability.
+I also used Delphi 2007 (RAD Studio Architect) and specifically made heavy use of the included TChart function/widget to draw the graphs.
+The Interbase Database program is provided in a freely available developer version available to anyone, the Delphi Compiler is also available in a trial version.
 Should anyone wish to receive a copy of the program and data file and a copy of my very simple Delphi project, the tools are available to verify the results obtained .